 Jen O'Connor

 Jenny comes from a long line of spirit speakers, soothsayers, artists, shamans, farmers, horticulturalists, photographers, death ritualists, and story tellers.
-A strong empath, Jen takes great care in honoring the ancient ethereal spirits of the living and the dead.
-Her gentle spirit allows her to befriend the wild animals + the ghosts of her ancestors who visit her day + night.
+A strong empath and highly sensitive person, Jen takes great care in honoring the ancient ethereal spirits of the living and the dead.
+Her gentle nature allows her to befriend the wild animals + the ghosts of her ancestors who visit her day + night.

 An eco-historical designer, Jenny designed and curated the farmhouse, combining the house’s original heirloom elements with her own designs.
 Bringing the same level of care and planet-consciousness as she does to the gardens + apothecary, she utilizes a combination of reclaimed, vintage, handmade, and timeless pieces, pairing ageless patterns and textures with natural materials, creating a fluid boundary between the indoors and the natural world, between the past + the now, between the spirit realm + the physical one.